 It is recommended you book in advance, although walk-ins are accepted if there’s room.
 If you book two or more lanes, they will be side-by-side, which is excellent for families or friends that want to hang out together.
 Visit at night, and you can take part in glow-bowling where the music is cranked, and the black lights come on!

 Booking is per lane, per hour and the cost varies depending on the day and style of bowling you chose.
-Be prepared to pay $45 CAD for tenpin bowling during the week ($10 cheaper for the Kingpin bowling with smaller bowling balls).
-Prices go up to $75 CAD per hour for tenpin bowling on Friday and Saturday nights and $50 per hour for Kingpin bowling.
+Be prepared to pay $55 CAD for tenpin bowling during the week ($10 cheaper for the Kingpin bowling with smaller bowling balls).
+Prices go up to $75 CAD per hour for tenpin bowling on Friday and Saturday nights and $50 CAD per hour for Kingpin bowling.
+On Sundays, the rate for tenpin bowling is $65 CAD or $50 CAD for Kingpin.
 Shoe rentals are about an extra $5 CAD.

-A new addition is the Alien Outbreak Escape Room, where your team will have to figure out what happened to the crew of the Moon Colony Persephone.
+A new addition is the Alien Outbreak Escape Room, where your team (up to 6 people) will have to figure out what happened to the crew of the Moon Colony Persephone.
 Work to solve the mystery before time runs out.
 Admission is $25 CAD per person.

 5. Experience DRIVE (WEM’s newest attraction)

-The newest attraction at the West Edmonton Mall is perfect if you have a need for speed.
+DRIVE is one of the newer attractions at the West Edmonton Mall and is perfect if you have a need for speed.
 Take a spin in the state-of-the-art Sodi race karts at this indoor three-level race track.

 Each race is about seven minutes long and involves 14 laps around the track.
 All racers have to be 14 years of age or older to drive.
 Typically, races are booked on a walk-in basis, but you can buy tickets 24 hours in advance – but make sure not to miss your race time as there are no refunds.

-The cost is $29 CAD per race.
-DRIVE is open late until 9 p.m. most nights with extended hours on Fridays, Saturdays, and Sundays.
+The cost is $30 CAD per race.
+DRIVE is open from 5 pm until 9 pm most nights with extended hours on Fridays, Saturdays, and Sundays.
 Be sure to create a race account when you arrive to get your scores sent to you by email after the race or grab a printed copy on your way out.

 6. Eat and drink on Bourbon Street